kbaesler/Wave/docs/source/features.rst

 Support Typical Extensions
 -------------------------------------
-The ArcFM and ArcGIS platform provides multiple extension points and while we cannot address them all we have included base class implementations for the most common extension made while working with these platforms.
+The ArcFM and ArcGIS platform provides multiple extension points and while we cannot address them all we have included abstract implementations for the most common extension made while working with these platforms.

 - ``BaseMxCommand``: Used for creating a button within the ArcMap application
 - ``BaseGxCommand``: Used for creating a button within the ArcCatalog application.